 Time was, when you mentioned bingo, your mind immediately went to cigarette-smoke filled community centres packed with elderly blue-rinsed ladies, and rhyming phrases such as ‘Garden Gate’, ‘Knock on the door’ and ‘Man alive’.
-But over the last few decades, bingo has evolved alongside computer technology and top-rated online slots game in general.
+But over the last few decades, bingo has evolved alongside computer technology and best-rated online slot games in general.
 BBC.co.uk reports that between 2004 and 2013, the number of bingo sites thought to operate in the UK has surged from 20 to over 300.
 Now, a whole new generation of players are logging on to bingo websites to mark off their virtual numbers, and win big bucks without even having to raise a dabber.

 The beginnings of bingo

 The game we now know as ‘Bingo’ originated way back in 1530, in an Italian state lottery game called ‘Lo Giuoco del Lotto d'Italia’.
 By the late 1700s, the French had developed ‘Le Lotto’, played with numbered cards with three rows and nine columns, with five numbered and four blank squares.
 Wooden chips numbered 1-90 were drawn from a bag, and players marked off the relevant numbers on their cards, completing a row to win.

 The impact of the smoking ban

 In 2007, The Guardian reported that Gala Coral feared the closure of 12 or 13 bingo clubs in the wake of the smoking ban in England.
 Indeed, some strongly believe the smoking ban may have had a negative impact on the popularity of land-based bingo halls.
 For many bingo fans, being able to savour a cigarette as they dabbed off their numbers was clearly a big part of the experience.
 Online bingo sites let you play from the comfort of your own home, where you have control over your environment, and can smoke, snack, or even play naked if your heart desires.